 When you’re Black in America, anything can be a death sentence—especially when the police are involved.
 Sleeping, jogging, playing in the park, and countless other completely harmless activities have all led to fatal consequences for Black people.
 Sadly, now we can add “being cold” to that list.

-On August 24, 2019, 23-year-old Aurora, Colorado, resident Elijah McClain wore a face mask to keep warm (his family said he had anemia and would often wear an open-face ski mask) while walking home from the convenience store.
+One year ago, on August 24, 2019, 23-year-old Aurora, Colorado, resident Elijah McClain wore a face mask to keep warm (his family said he had anemia and would often wear an open-face ski mask) while walking home from the convenience store.
 Despite admitting that they didn’t think McClain posed any threat, someone called the police on him because they thought he looked “suspicious.”

 Amid recent calls for the officers to be charged, the McClain family attorney, Mari Newman, said: